-Meningitis PreventionThere is good news!
-You can prevent many forms of meningitis by getting vaccinated as recommended.
-The Centers for Disease Control and Prevention (CDC) recommends that children be vaccinated against bacterial meningitis.
-These vaccines are safe and effective.
-Different vaccines are given to infants and young children, preteens and teens, and college freshmen who have not been previously vaccinated.
+Many forms of meningitis can be prevented with a simple vaccine.
+The Centers for Disease Control and Prevention (CDC) recommends children and teens get vaccinated.
+Different vaccines are given to infants and young children, preteens, teens and college freshmen who have not been previously vaccinated.

 Finally, if you or your family has not yet been vaccinated for meningitis, talk with your doctor.
 He or she can recommend the best course of prevention to keep you healthy.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2023 Health Care Service Corporation.
 All Rights Reserved.